grumpyclimber/construction/article.md

 df = scrape_replies(df)
 ```

-That's it, we've extracted all the raw data we've wanted from Dataquest's websites.
+That's it, we've extracted all the raw data we wanted from Dataquest's websites.
 In the next post, we'll focus on cleaning and analyzing this data using natural language processing techniques.
+We'll try to find the most common patterns in the content of projects feedback.
+But before you go, here's a few things to think about:

 ## Things to consider:
 **Scraping tool**